 Czechoslovakia in Rotterdam04.10.2015

-Monday, August 31, the aircraft landed at Prague Airport.
+Monday, August 31, the plane landed at Prague Airport.
 I was on my way to 'HVH spol. sr.o ', a renowned bronze foundry in the eastern Czech Republic.
 Center for Visual Arts Rotterdam had given me an interesting assignment.
-Philosopher and politician TG Masaryk, the later president of Czechoslovakia, during the First World War at Hotel Weimar on the Spanish Quay - anticipating the collapse of the Austro-Hungarian Monarchy - had unveiled his vision of the newly to be formed Central Europe for a number of representatives of the then allies.
-Double interesting.
-Hotel Weimar, the place where future boundaries were discussed, was bombed 1940 in May.
-So also memorable for Rotterdam.
-That important building from days gone by can also be depicted, I thought.
-What a beautiful by-catch!
+During the First World War, philosopher and politician TG Masaryk, the future president of Czechoslovakia, had unfolded his vision of the newly to be formed Central Europe to a number of representatives in Hotel Weimar on the Spanish Quay - anticipating the collapse of the Austro-Hungarian Monarchy. of the then Allies.
+Doubly interesting.
+Hotel Weimar, the place where future borders were discussed, was bombed in May 1940.
+Memorable also for Rotterdam.
+That important building from a bygone era can also be portrayed, I thought.
+What a nice by-catch!
 Moreover, Czechoslovakia no longer exists as one country.
-Fairly civilized, it was decided after the abolition of the USSR to continue as independent countries.
+Rather civilized, after the dissolution of the USSR, it was decided to continue as independent countries.
 Also a nice historical factor.
-The contours of that dual country must also be in sight.
+The contours of that dual country must also be visible.
 In short: View of the Spanish Quay, historically charged, seen from the bridgehead at the White House.
 That was the right place.

 I immediately felt good in this assignment.
 My mother is half Slovenian, my grandfather Matije Jama was one of the leading artists in Slovenia.
 When I first came to Ljubliana in 1965, I immediately felt at home.
 The smell, that pleasant rumbling, the architecture, the light.
 I was familiar with it, I knew it from the paintings of my grandfather and the spirit of my mother, who composed music and played the piano very well.
 Strictly on the tick of the metronome, yet with varying tempi, as only a Slavic can.
 In my later life I wrote the book with my wife Barbara Starzynska Oswiecim / Auschwitz, about the planning and architectural significance of the concentration camps for the city of Oswiecim and the region.
 The Slavic spirit, Central Europe is baked in me.
 I recognize the emotion, the melancholy, the irony of the murmur with an underlying meaning, as well as the temporary solutions with an eternal value.